Who still reads a newspaper or magazine on a daily basis?

-While it is not the only way to go, simple, bold images with bright colours is arguably the most versatile approach.
+While it is not the only way to go, simple, bold images with bright colours are arguably the most versatile approach.

 That highly detailed photo or diagram might look great as the featured image across the header of your blog post, for example, but what will it look like as a thumbnail?